Viatorus/quom/README.md

 It resolves all included local headers starting with your main C/C++ file.
 This is also known as amalgamation.

-Afterwards, it tries to find the related source files and there headers and places them at the end of the main file or at a specific stitch location if provided.
+Afterwards, it tries to find the related source files and their headers and places them at the end of the main file or at a specific stitch location if provided.

 At the end there will be one single file with all your header and sources joined together.